Skip to main content

 Using this feature, the number of calculated metrics in a model can be reduced by a factor equal to the number of metrics in the model.
 For example, using calculated metrics to perform three boiler plate calculations, such as Year-Over-Year-Growth, Year-To-Date-Growth, 30-Day-Moving-Average, across ten metrics requires the creation of 30 calculated metrics.
 Alternatively, the same use-case may be addressed by defining only three calculations in a time dimension calculation group.
 The end-user specifies the set of metrics at query execution time.
 The number of calculated metrics that must be maintained is reduced from 30 to three, a ten-fold reduction in complexity.

-Before you start creating calculation groups, you should familiarize yourself with the basic concepts provided in Introduction to Calculations.
+Before you start creating calculation groups, you should familiarize yourself with the basic concepts described in Introduction to Calculations.

 For information on working with calculation groups in BI tools, see the following: